KakushaVenecia/KakushaVenecia/README.md

 # 💫 About Me:

-- 🌱 I’m currently learning Angular.<br>

-- 👯  I’m looking to collaborate on Web development and Open Source Projects. <br>
+- 👯  I’m looking to collaborate on Web development and Open Source Projects or land my first role in a tech team. <br>

 - 📧 Check out my portfolio here.
 Not a link?
 It will be soon! lol <br>